kdeldycke/kevin-deldycke-blog/content/posts/add-warning-banner-openerp-web-client.md

 slug: add-warning-banner-openerp-web-client
 title: How-to add a warning banner to OpenERP's web client
 category: English
-tags: CSS, HTML, mako, OpenERP
+tags: CSS, HTML, mako, OpenERP, ERP

 When working with multiple OpenERP instances in different stages, you can be sure your customer will one day mix up your pre-production and production instance, which can have catastrophic effects.